Which Personal Loan is Best for Me?

 Types of Personal Loan

 When working out which personal loan is best for you, remember there is often overlap between loan types.
-For example, a loan could be either unsecured or secured, depending on the individual’s credit history and reason for the loan.
+For example, a short term loan could be either unsecured or secured, depending on the individual’s credit history and reason for the loan.

 There is also crossover with the reason you have for wanting to take out a personal loan.
 So a short term loan may be taken as a bridge loan, secured against your property.
 It may also be taken as a payday loan, and unsecured.
 See our guide to why take out a personal loan or find alternatives to a personal loan here.